lusiki/Learning-Social-Media-Analytics/docs/lectures/Regular Classes/Lecture-4-R-syntax--refresher-.md

 # WHAT IS **R** ?

+The original development of R was undertaken by Robert Gentleman and Ross Ihaka at the University of Auckland during the early 1990’s and it is arguably the most popular statistical programming language.1 The continuing development of this open source programming language has since been taken over by an international team of academics, computer programmers, statisticians and mathematicians.
+One of the reasons for the popularity of R is that it is free of cost, which implies that users can contribute towards a world that values data literacy, irrespective of personal means (to a certain extent).
+In addition, users are also able to implement what is almost certainly the most extensive range of statistical models, using existing R code.

+One of the key features of this open-source language is that users can extend, enhance, and replace any part of it.
+In addition, such modifications may be made available to other users, in the form of various R packages.
+For example, there are several thousand packages on the Comprehensive R Archive Network (CRAN), which adhere to a coding standard and are subject to unit testing.
+In addition, there are also many more R packages that may be found on user repositories, which may be located on GitLab, GitHub, BitBucket, etc. Since one does not need to obtain a user licence to make use of this software, it is relatively painless to move a specific task onto the cloud, which provides users with impressive computing power and storage facilities that may be provided by vendors, such as Amazon Web Services (AWS), Google Cloud Platform (GCP), Microsoft Azure, DigitalOcean, etc.

+The R language can be run on almost any operating system and it facilitates object-oriented programming, functional programming, and more.
+It can be used to work with a wide variety of different types of datasets and there are a number of interfaces that have been developed which allow for R to work with other programs, source code, databases and application programming interfaces (APIs).
+The list of interfaces is too long to mention here, but would include Excel, Matlab, Stata, Python, Julia, C++, Octave, JavaScript, Fortran, Spark, Hadoop, SQL, Oracle, Bloomberg, Datastream, etc.

+Many research institutes, companies, and universities have also migrated to R, so there is a good chance that you will need to be able to work with this software at some point in the future.
+In my subjective opinion, the R language is particularly well suited for the following three tasks (a) data wrangling, (b) statistical modelling& machine learning, and (c) data visualisation.

 **R** is a computing environment that combines:

 - a programming language called **S**, developed by John Chambers at Bell Labs, that implements the idea of *programming with data*,